 2 Factor Authentication

 2FA is a security feature now available as standard in Magento 2.3.
-It’s inclusion in Magento 2.3 follows a general trend in digital to require something beyond a simple password to gain access to an account.
+This inclusion follows a general trend in digital to require something beyond a simple password to gain access to an account.

 Google and Amazon push customers towards 2FA and have done for some time, which makes adoption a no-brainer for any eCommerce retailer.
 2 Factor Authentication has been available via extensions on Magento 2.2 for some time but 2.3 offers it straight out of the box.